Skip to content

 Price Range: $2-3

 Smoked oysters are a tinned fish staple.
 If you've had canned sardines, chances are you've also had canned smoked oysters.
 If you want a change of pace from sardines, mackerel, herring, etc, they can be a good choice.
-Let's compare two popular brands.
+In our smoked oyster duel, we compare two popular brands.

 Northern Catch Smoked Oysters